gaelso/SA-test/content/post/2022-01-28-pimp-my-blogdown-hugo-lithium/index.md

 tags: []
 ---

 <span class="first-letter">H</span>i!
-This is my first blog post on my first website created with the R `{blogdown}` package and I am going to explain the few tweaks I made to the default Lithium Hugo theme.
+This is my first blog post on my first website created with the R `{blogdown}` package and I am going to explain a few tweaks I made to the default Lithium Hugo theme.
 Go through the summary below to have the short version or follow along for the full details.